The best UK credit cards for university students

 Tesco Bank Foundation Credit Card

-If you’re more interested in earning some points rather than cashback while still building credit at the same time, the Tesco Bank Foundation Credit Card does both.
+If you’re more interested in earning some points from your credit card while still building credit at the same time, the Tesco Bank Foundation Credit Card does both.
 There’s no annual fee and a low-income eligibility requirement of £5,000 per year.

 It can help you build credit with low credit limits and low monthly repayments.
 Thanks to its partnership with TransUnion, you’ll also have access to your credit score and can monitor this to understand how it can go up and down, and the difference between good and bad credit.
 If you manage your credit well, you may be eligible for credit limit increases.